formlio/forml/docs/registry.rst

 Package Staging
 """""""""""""""

-Registry providers might internally persist packages in arbitrary format.
+Registry providers might internally persist packages in an arbitrary format.
 In order to launch their code using a :ref:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix file system path known as the *staging path* that is reachable from all runner nodes (for distributed deployment this implies shared network posix file system).